 Not all votes cast unlawfully have been properly discounted.

-And if this isn't resolved, and these questions aren't answered to the satisfaction of the American people, then Joe Biden will be viewed by at least half the population as being an illegitimate president.
+And if this isn't resolved and these questions aren't answered to the satisfaction of the American people, then Joe Biden will be viewed by at least half the population as being an illegitimate president.

-By the way, that may be as high as 70% according to a poll out today.
+By the way, that may be as high as 70%, according to a poll out today.

 Yep.

-Uh, but today we haven't found another example of inverted voting like we saw in the one county in Michigan.
+We haven't gone past the battleground states, but to date, we haven't found another example of inverted voting like we saw in the one county in Michigan.

 It does appear there's a plausible explanation for the glitch.